S1 - Being evil minded

 ‘They know the truth about God because he has made it obvious to them.
 For ever since the world was created, people have seen the earth and sky.
 Throughout everything God made, they can clearly see his invisible qualities – his eternal power and divine nature.
 So, they have no excuse for not knowing God.’

 Within all human beings, we have an internal thermostat that enables us to distinguish between right and wrong as well as good and evil.
-Hence, almost all societies have documented standards identifying and punishing ‘evil’ behavior although those standards may vary and, over time, change.
+Hence, almost all societies have documented standards identifying and punishing ‘evil’ behaviors although those standards may vary and, over time, change.

 To a Christian, sin means missing the mark or not doing that which we are supposed to do in accordance to God’s commands.
 Abraham Lincoln, the great American President, said,